Steamboat Springs vacation rentals

-Winter is high season in Steamboat Springs, when the landscape is blanketed in powdery snow, and visitors flock to the mountains and restorative hot springs.
+Winter is high season for booking one of the vacation rentals in Steamboat Springs, when the landscape is blanketed in powdery snow, and visitors flock to the mountains and restorative hot springs.
 For more than 100 years, the town has celebrated Winter Carnival every February with snow sculpting, sporting events, and fireworks.
 In spring the snowpacks thaw and fill the river and the weather remains brisk, making it an ideal time to partake of scenic drives.
 Thanks to the mountain climate, summers in Steamboat Springs tend to be cooler — and they also bring occasional thunderstorms.
 In June the town celebrates water sports with the Yampa River Festival, and in July the Hot Air Balloon Rodeo sees colorful vessels aloft over the town.
 In fall the migratory sandhill cranes make stops in the Yampa Valley, which is alight with spectacular fall foliage.
 The weather can change quickly here no matter what time of year, so always pack for wet weather.

 Located right in town, this facility features eight pools fed without pumps by naturally heated water that courses at about 220 gallons per minute out of the ground.
 The main hot pool features water fountains, two bridges, and a climbing wall.
 A smaller hot spring boasts another unique feature: a circuitous water slide.